MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 1. To filter a specific column, select the menu for that column.
 1. Select the filter icon.
-1. In the filter builder select the desired operator.
+1. In the filter builder, select the desired operator.
 1. Type in the expression you wish to filter the column on.
 Results are filtered as you type.
     > [!NOTE]
     > The filter is not case sensitive.

-1. To create a multi-condition filter select a boolean operator to add additional condition
+1. To create a multi-condition filter, select a boolean operator to add another condition
 1. To remove the filter, delete the text from your first filter condition.

 :::image type="content" source="media/web-query-data/filter-column.gif" alt-text="GIF showing how to filter on a column in the Azure Data Explorer WebUI":::